Music of Kentucky: Music venues and institutions

 Renfro Valley (near Richmond) is home to Renfro Valley Entertainment Center and the Kentucky Music Hall of Fame and is known as "Kentucky's Country Music Capital", a designation given it by the Kentucky State Legislature in the late 1980s.
 The Renfro Valley Barn Dance was where Renfro Valley's musical heritage began, in 1939, and influential country music luminaries like Red Foley, Homer & Jethro, Lily May Ledford & the Original Coon Creek Girls, Martha Carson, and many others have performed as regular members of the shows there over the years.
 The Renfro Valley Gatherin' is today America's second oldest continually broadcast radio program of any kind.
 It is broadcast on local radio station WRVK and a syndicated network of nearly 200 other stations across the United States and Canada every week.

 Major music venues in Kentucky include the Paramount Arts Center in Ashland.
 There is also Sturgill's Music Center in Tom T. Hall's hometown of Olive Hill.
 Just south of Olive Hill is Sandy Hook, the boyhood home of Keith Whitley, whose house is now a museum, exhibited in conjunction with the annual Tobacco Festival.
 The Kentucky Opry in Prestonsburg is a major institution, using the Mountain Arts Center.
 Louisville is home to the West Point Country Opry, while the city of Owensboro is a major bluegrass center, and is home to the International Bluegrass Music Association.
 In the capital city, Frankfort, there is the Kentucky Coffeetree Cafe.
-The cafe is a very intimate venue that features some of the top national and regional Bluegrass, American and Folk artists.
+The cafe is an intimate venue that features some of the top national and regional bluegrass, Americana and folk artists.
 The Rosemary Clooney House in Augusta pays homage to the life and career of this favorite daughter of Maysville.